conda-forge/conda-forge.github.io/src/user/how_to_get_help.rst

 The mailing list is a secondary home for long threads about the ecosystem.

 TL:DR Don't be shy!
-Get in thouch!
+Get in touch!
 ----------------------------------